bimedia-fr/architect-kafka/README.md

 			connectionString: 'localhost:2181', // Default localhost:2181
 		},
 		consumers: {
+			// Create a HighLevelConsumer using custom client, consuming from topics topicName1 and topicName2
 			consumer1: {
 				// Use HighLevelConsumer instead of Consumer, default false
 				highLevel: true,